Siniša Mihajlović: Red Star Belgrade

-Twenty-one-year-old Mihajlović joined Red Star Belgrade on 10 December 1990 in a high-profile transfer with a transfer fee of DM1 million paid out to Vojvodina.
-As for his personal salary terms, the midfielder signed a 4-year contract for DM240,000 in total, plus the club bought him a Mazda 323F and a 3-bedroom apartment in Belgrade.

-Arriving to a club coached by his old Vojvodina mentor Ljupko Petrović, Mihajlović was brought in to establish a robust presence on the left side of midfield as well as to score set-piece goals.
-With a price tag suggesting immediate high expectations and finding himself on the squad full of rising European stars such as Dejan Savićević, Robert Prosinečki, Vladimir Jugović, Darko Pančev in addition to already established Miodrag Belodedici, Mihajlović fit in very well right from the start.
-Joining the league leaders in the middle of the league season winter break, Mihajlović's first appearance in the Red Star shirt took place on 10 January 1991 in a friendly against lower-ranked FK Beograd as an unusually large number of fans came out to the ramshackle Karaburma ground to see the million DM player.
-Once the league season restarted, he would end up making 14 league appearances, but his most memorable moment came in the European Cup semi-final return leg versus Bayern Munich: in a man of the match performance, Mihajlović scored both Red Star goals—the free-kick opener as well as the dramatic injury time winner on a shot that deflected off Klaus Augenthaler.
+Mihajlović joined Red Star Belgrade on 10 December 1990 in a high-profile transfer with a transfer fee of DM1 million paid out to Vojvodina.
+Arriving at a club coached by his old Vojvodina mentor Ljupko Petrović, Mihajlović was brought in to establish a robust presence on the left side of midfield as well as to score set-piece goals.
+In the European Cup semi-final return leg versus Bayern Munich, Mihajlović scored both Red Star goals—a free-kick opener and the injury time winner with a shot that deflected off Klaus Augenthaler.
 In the final, Red Star defeated Olympique de Marseille on penalties, after a 0–0 draw at full time, with Mihajlović being one of the shootout scorers.
-Over twenty years later in 2011, talking to a French football magazine about the famous win in Bari, Mihajlović said:

 Mihajlović was also in the team later that year when Red Star Belgrade won the Intercontinental Cup, defeating Colo-Colo 3–0.
-He was then included by Yugoslavia national football team to UEFA Euro 1992, but the nation would be suspended due to the Yugoslav Wars.
+He was then included by Yugoslavia national football team to UEFA Euro 1992, but the nation was disqualified from the competition by United Nations sanctions due to the Yugoslav Wars.